Nottingham Council House: History

 The building has staged many high-profile occasions with royalty, statesmen and women, and stars of the stage and screen.
 Both the FA Cup in 1959, and the European Cup in 1979 and 1980, have been held aloft from its balcony.

-Since Nottingham City Council relocated councillors’ offices to Loxley House in 2010, the Council House is seldom used for day-to-day administrative functions.
-From April 2011, the building also now serves as the chief Register Office for Births, Marriages and Deaths in the City.
+Since Nottingham City Council relocated councillors' offices to Loxley House in 2010, the Council House is seldom used for day-to-day administrative functions.
+Since April 2011, the building also serves as the chief Register Office for Births, Marriages and Deaths in the city.

 Exterior

-The Council House and Exchange Buildings (to the rear) are constructed of Portland Stone from the same quarry used by Sir Christopher Wren for St. Paul's Cathedral in London.
+The Council House and Exchange Buildings (to the rear) are constructed of Portland stone from the same quarry used by Sir Christopher Wren for St Paul's Cathedral in London.

-The terrace overlooking the Old Market Square has eight massive columns, above which, are 21 figures representing the activities of the Council, also modelled by Joseph Else FRBS, the Principal of the Nottingham School of Art from 1923 to 1939.
+The terrace overlooking the Old Market Square has eight massive columns, above which, are 21 figures representing the activities of the council, also modelled by Joseph Else FRBS, the Principal of the Nottingham School of Art from 1923 to 1939.
 The frieze behind depicts traditional local crafts such as bell founding, mining and alabaster carving.